mikiehan/lab-starter/assignments/minilab0/README.md

 You are not allowed to copy or look at code from other teams.
 However, you are welcome to discuss the assignments with any students without sharing code.

+## Team Info

+Partner A: Name (UTEID)

+Partner B: Name (UTEID)

+(Note once the team is formed, you may not leave the team as code base is very small.)

 ### Check Course Calendar/Canvas for Due Dates
 By **setup** deadline
 * Submit 2 required screenshots specified in [setup README](../setup/README.md).
-* Fill out the team info here and push this updated README to your team repo.
+* Fill out the team info above and push this updated README to your team repo.

 By **checkpoint** deadline
 * Complete `TODO 1` through `TODO 4` in `Lab0_Notebook.ipynb`.